wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-apache-storm-tutorial-get-started.md

 	![Optional configuration blade](./media/hdinsight-apache-storm-tutorial-get-started/optionalconfiguration.png)

 9. Ensure that __Pin to Startboard__ is selected, and then select __Create__.
-This creates the cluster and adds a tile for it to the Startboard of your Azure Management Portal.
+This creates the cluster and adds a tile for it to the Startboard of your Azure portal.
 The icon indicates that the cluster is provisioning, and changes to display the HDInsight icon once provisioning has completed.

 	| While provisioning | Provisioning complete |
 	| ------------------ | --------------------- |